PART IV. ADMINISTRATION

 All departments, officials, employees and agents of the City vested with the duty or authority to issue permits, regulatory licenses or other approvals shall conform to the provisions of this Chapter and shall not issue a permit, regulatory license or other approval for uses, buildings or purposes in conflict with the provisions of this Chapter.
 Any permit, regulatory license or other approval issued in conflict with the provisions of this Chapter shall be null and void.

-The Director of Community Development and his or her designees are authorized and directed to enforce all provisions of this Chapter.
-The Director of Community Development and his or her designees may enter upon any property at any reasonable time to inspect the property in the performance of duties pursuant to this Chapter upon presenting credentials to the owner or occupant and obtaining such person's consent.
-If such consent is refused or the owner or occupant is not present at the property, the Director of Community Development and his or her designees may enter the property in any manner permitted by law, including, without limitation, obtaining an inspection warrant pursuant to section 1822.50 of the Code of Civil Procedure or, in situations which reasonably appear to present an immediate threat to public health or safety, without a warrant.
+The Community Development Director is authorized and directed to enforce all provisions of this chapter.
+The Community Development Director may enter upon any property at any reasonable time to inspect the property in the performance of duties pursuant to this chapter upon presenting credentials to the owner or occupant and obtaining such person's consent.
+If such consent is refused or the owner or occupant is not present at the property, the Community Development Director and his or her designees may enter the property in any manner permitted by law, including, without limitation, obtaining an inspection warrant pursuant to Section 1822.50 of the Code of Civil Procedure or, in situations which reasonably appear to present an immediate threat to public health or safety, without a warrant. (§4, Ord.
+2239, eff.
+7/5/24)

 10-2.4.1503 Penalty for Violation.